 Holiday safety tips for EMS providers to share with friends and family

-Today as I watched and chased my children and their cousins (four kids ages 2, 4, 4, and 5) around the house — inside and out — I was reminded of the importance of many holiday safety issues.
+Today, as I watched and chased my children and their cousins (four kids with ages ranging from 2- to 5-years old) around the house – inside and out – I was reminded of the importance of many holiday safety issues.
 As emergency responders, we have many opportunities to communicate injury prevention messages to our friends, families and neighbors.
 Remember these holiday-related safety issues.

 1. Falling while hanging lights or other decorations is a leading cause of holiday-related trauma.
 Encourage people in your community to use safe ladder practices, never touch electrical lines, and to always have a ladder spotter.